 Incisions for open surgery are usually around four inches, giving surgeons an unobstructed view of the body’s tissues and other structures.
-Incisions for minimally invasive surgery are much smaller with the largest being around 3 cm, or a little over an inch.
+Incisions for MIS are much smaller with the largest being around 3 cm, or a little over an inch.
 Surgeons will usually make a few incisions — one for the camera and the others are for surgical instruments.

 Depending on the procedure, your medical team may use carbon dioxide during minimally invasive surgery.
 For example, carbon dioxide is used during abdominal surgery to inflate the walls of the abdomen to give the laparoscope a better view inside the body.
 This gives your surgeon a better view as well as more room to operate.

-Unlike open surgery, minimally invasive surgery considerably reduces your risk of blood loss.
+Unlike open surgery, MIS considerably reduces your risk of blood loss.
 This is due in large part to the smaller incisions that it requires.
 Larger incisions increase your risk of blood loss, possibly requiring a blood transfusion.
 This makes minimally invasive surgery much more appealing for many patients and surgeons alike who worry about complications.

 The decreased risk of blood loss does more than protect your health.
 It can also bring peace of mind before surgery.
 It’s perfectly understandable to be stressed before undergoing a surgical procedure, but knowing there’s a lower risk of certain complications can help you be less worried.